Sigma assesses environmental, health and safety

-Journal Communications, Inc. retained Sigma to benchmark the Environmental, Health and Safety (EHS) performance and develop site specific EHS management systems for JCI business units involved with printing / production located in Wisconsin, Ohio, Florida, Connecticut, Vermont and Minnesota.
+Journal Communications, Inc. retained The Sigma Group to benchmark the Environmental, Health and Safety (EHS) performance and develop site specific EHS management systems for JCI business units involved with printing / production located in Wisconsin, Ohio, Florida, Connecticut, Vermont and Minnesota.
 Sigma also developed EHS compliance guidelines for the non-production facilities for broadcasting and data management.

 The assessment process focused on the following key elements with consideration given to normal and abnormal operations and to potential emergency conditions:

 - Examination of existing EHS management practices and procedures.

 - Evaluation of feedback from the investigation of previous incidents.

 The process of evaluating the EHS programs and requirements for the facilities included the following elements: